Take advantage of high demand for cassava starch - Ghanaians urged

 She added that there was also inadequate technology for efficient production, lack of value addition to products and worst of all no assurance of a ready market.

-Madam Fiati announced that her outfit was presenting special projects giving everyone the opportunity to own a processing plant with a guaranteed ready market for their processed products, technology and technical support as well as financial lease.
+Madam Fiati announced that her outfit was presenting special projects giving everyone the opportunity to own a processing plant with a guaranteed ready market for their processed products, technology and technical support as well as a finance lease.